paulramisch/bundestag_speech_tagger/README.md

 As for the two LSTM architectures, 80% of the data was shown in training, but there was no test after each epoch; for the first iteration the validation split was 10%, so 10% of the data remained unused.

 The results are impressive: The model from the first iteration, pre-trained on the English data, made only two mistakes on both the test and the whole dataset.
 The model pre-trained on the German dataset made no mistakes on the unseen 20% of the data and a single mistake on the whole dataset.
 The third iteration, although showing good results, does not reach the same level as the previous two iterations, while still having all the same parameters as the second, showing the non-determinism of the learning systems.

-The first model incorrectly did not label the string `Günther Friedrich Nolting (F.D.P.) (von Abgeordne- ten der F.D.P. mit Beifall begrüßt):`(protocoll 14-150) as a speech, and wrongly labeled the string `Häfele, zur Konzeption:` (protocoll 09-126) as a speech.
-The second german trained model incorrectly labeled `CDU/CSU:`() as a speech.
-The english trained model seems to have learned the different structure and interpunctation of real speech beginnings, which led to reject the Nolting speech, that has a very uncommon format, and to acceptance of the Häfele string, that looks a lot like the beginning of a speech if the vocabulary is unknown.
-The German model seems to work with the known token/words, as there no mistakes as in the first, however the the CDU/CSU string is a big indicator for the beginning of speech, but structure wise obviously not.

 The first model incorrectly labelled the string `Günther Friedrich Nolting (F.D.P.) (von Abgeordne- ten der F.D.P. mit Beifall begrüßt):`(protocoll 14-150) as a speech and incorrectly labelled the string `Häfele, zur Konzeption:`(protocoll 09-126) as a speech.
 The second German trained model incorrectly labelled the string `CDU/CSU:` as a speech.
 The English trained model seems to have learned the different structures and interpunctuation of real speech beginnings, which led it to reject the Nolting speech, which has a very unusual format, and to accept the Häfele string, which looks very much like the beginning of a speech when the vocabulary is unknown - as we will see in the next chapter, this is not untrue.
 The German model seems to work with the known tokens/words, as there are no mistakes like in the first one, but the CDU/CSU string is a big indicator for the beginning of a speech, but obviously not for the structure.